Six Activities Of Daily Living That Trigger Long Term Care Insurance

 There are six ADLs used by insurance companies to determine if you need your LTC insurance benefits.
 You must be able to perform these ADLs in order to care for yourself properly.

-• Transferring – Moving in or out of a bed.
-Transferring also involved moving into or out of a chair or wheelchair.
+5. Transferring – Moving in or out of a bed.
+Transferring also involves moving into or out of a chair or wheelchair.

 Cognitive Impairment

-In addition to ADLs, cognitive impairment, such as dementia or Alzheimer’s disease, can trigger your LTC benefits.
-With this impairment, you require supervision because you’re unable to provide properly for your health and safety.
-You may forget to turn off the stove, become disoriented and get lost, or forget to take medication.
+In addition to ADLs, cognitive impairment—such as dementia or Alzheimer’s disease—can trigger LTC benefits.
+With this impairment, you may require supervision because you’re unable to provide properly for your health and safety, for example if you forget to turn off the stove, become disoriented and get lost, or forget to take medication.

 How to Receive LTC Insurance Benefits

 As soon as you notice that you need help or supervision performing these ADLs, talk to your doctor.
-The insurance company will require proof from a qualified doctor or medical doctor showing that you can no longer perform at least two of these six ADLs.
+The insurance company will require proof from a qualified medical professional showing that you can no longer perform at least two of these six ADLs.

 You can then use your LTC insurance benefits to pay for your care.
-The benefit can cover an in-home nurse or care in an assisted living home or nursing home.
+The benefit can cover an in-home nurse or care in an assisted living home or nursing home, and you can learn more about home-based options at Long-Term Home Care Coverage.

-Purchase LTC insurance to enhance the care you receive when you age.
-It provides valuable practical and financial assistance that improves your quality of life.
-For more information on purchasing a policy or gaining its benefits, talk to your insurance agent today.
+Purchase LTC insurance to enhance the care you receive when you age; it provides valuable practical and financial assistance that improves your quality of life.
+For an overview of these policies, see What is Long Term Care Insurance?
+For more information on purchasing a policy or gaining its benefits, talk to your agent.

 Need insurance for You, Your Family or Your Business?